QuantEcon/lecture-python-intro/lectures/long_run_growth.md

 ## GDP per capita

-In this section we examine GDP per capita over the long run for serveral different countries.
+In this section we examine GDP per capita over the long run for several different countries.

 ### United Kingdom

-First we examine United Kingdom GDP growth
+First we examine UK GDP growth

 ```{code-cell} ipython3
 ---